Motivation, focus, relaxed energy, confidence, drive and smarts are all easily obtainable with dopamine optimizing foods.

 Animal protein, in general, is very high in the dopamine precursor amino acids namely phenylalanine and tyrosine.
 More phenylalanine and tyrosine, the more dopamine can be synthesized.

-Creatine, found most abundantly in red meat, activates the adenosine and dopamine D1 and D2 receptors, which is known to have anti-depressant and pro-energizing effects (R).
+Creatine, found most abundantly in red meat, activates the adenosine and dopamine D1 and D2 receptors, which are known to have anti-depressant and pro-energizing effects (R).
 Creatine is also a potent natural survival and neuroprotective factor for developing nigral dopaminergic neurons (R).

 Zinc, also found in high amounts in red meat, is required for the modulation of melatonin and dopamine (R, R).
 A deficiency in zinc results in low affinity and decreased uptake of dopamine to dopamine transporter protein.